 Breaking a bad habit is difficult on its own.
 Trying to do it while having temptations around you is nearly impossible.

-- Do you want to lose weight?
-Don’t have sweets at home.
+- Want to lose weight?
+Don’t keep junk food at home.

-5. Make Sticking to the New Habit Easier than the Alternative
+6. Make Sticking To The New Habit Easier Than The Alternative

-If they want to break the same habit, so much the better.
+If they want to stop a habit, too – the same, or a different one – so much the better.
 You can keep track of each other and motivate each other when one of you feels down or disappointed.

-- Watching 5 minutes more TV than you said you would won’t destroy the whole process.
+- Watching TV for 5 minutes more than you said you would won’t destroy your progress.

 - Eating one chocolate cookie won’t destroy your whole diet.

 - Forgetting to wash the dishes once won’t make your home a mess.

 Don’t overreact to little incidents.
 Leave them behind and keep going with your new routine.
 Don’t give up at the first sign of failure.